ibm-cloud-docs/EventStreams/faq.md

 :   The segment file size for the log.

     **Note:**
     Enterprise plan only.
-Set to any value larger than 100 kB.
+Set to any value between 100 kB and 2 GB.

 segment.index.bytes
 :   The size of the index that maps offsets to file positions.